 Note that you’ll need to do that from the Administrator account.
 If you don’t have access to it, just ask your company’s system administrator to do that for you.

-In some cases, you may also need to add a new rule to firewalls on both your and your assistant’s computers or else said firewalls would just block all remote connection attempts, no matter the system settings.
+In some cases, you may also need to add a new rule to firewalls on both your and your assistant’s computers, or else said firewalls would just block all remote connection attempts, no matter the system settings.

-How to launch Windows 10 Remote Assistance
+How to Open Remote Assistance in Windows 10

 How to request remote assistance in Windows 10

-In a nutshell, the Remote Assistance application automatically generates a .msrcincident invitation file that you’ll need to pass to whoever you want to cope with your tech problems.
+- The Remote Assistance application automatically generates a .msrcincident invitation file that you’ll need to pass to whoever you want to cope with your tech problems.